stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 appropriate to the largest iteration space.
-This means that if a single kernel updates one quantity on a continuous function space and one on a discontinuous space then the resulting loop will include cells in the level 1 halo since they are required for a quantity on a continuous space.
-As a consequence, any quantities on a discontinuous space will then be computed redundantly in the level 1 halo.
+This means that if a single kernel updates one quantity on a continuous function space and one on a discontinuous space then the resulting loop will include cells in the level-1 halo since they are required for a quantity on a continuous space.
+As a consequence, any quantities on a discontinuous space will then be computed redundantly in the level-1 halo.
 Currently PSyclone makes no attempt to take advantage of this (by e.g. setting the appropriate level-1 halo to 'clean').